redhat-imaging/imagefactory/indirection.markdown

 ```
 imagefactory --debug base_image --file-parameter install_script utility_image.ks utility_image.tdl
 ```
+Please take note of the image ID when you see a

-Step 2: Create a base image
+Step 2: Create input image

 After a utility image is built, another base image needs to be created to be used as input image.
 Since both utility image and input image are base_image,